-Veeam expert, Stephen Seagrave, takes us through the most important features that will be available with Veeam v10, currently set to release February 2020.
+Veeam expert, Stephen Seagrave, takes us through the most important features available with Veeam v10, released February 2020.

 What is the latest version of Veeam?

 Veeam’s next major release (coming 2021) is Veeam V11.
 However, v10 has multiple features which will affect how we protect our data for years to come.